 Be selective.
 Avoid clients who expect a bargain from you.
 Emphasize how you can help them.
 If they still want to negotiate, then send them somewhere else.
 These non-ideal clients will consistently challenge your rates.
 Once you’ve crossed over to negotiation, they will continue to ask for exceptions.

 - Release.
 Fire your current price sensitive clients.
 I know that’s scary.
 Gradually eliminate them one by one.
 As you free yourself of those non-ideal clients, you make room for clients who value your service.

 - Offer options.
 One size doesn’t fit all.
 Clients can choose which package best serves their needs.
-As you explain the value of each package, clients will self-select which one fits their needs.
+As you explain each package, clients will self-select which one best fits their needs.

 - Own your value.
 Stand by your rates.
 Changing someone’s initial perception of you is difficult.
 One of my clients shared that if my rates were below a certain price point, he wouldn’t have worked with me.
 Because I know my value, I work with great clients who appreciate how I serve them.

 Reminder.
 When you’re used to accepting all clients, then it’s uncomfortable to let someone walk away.
-That’s why I’m repeating it.
-Let non-ideal clients who don’t recognize your value, walk away.
+It’s why I’m repeating this.
+Let non-ideal clients, who don’t recognize your value, walk away.
 Chasing never works.

 It’s similar to flying from Miami to Los Angeles.
 The experience, and expectations, for a coach passenger are different from those in the first class section.
 You arrive at the same time and on the same plane.
 However, lower fare coach seats don’t include the same amenities as first class.